 When a scalene triangle is inscribed in a circle, each angle is half the angle subtended by the opposite side.

-The centre of the circumscribing circle lies inside the triangle if all the three angles are acute.
+The centre of the circumscribing circle lies inside the triangle if all three angles are acute.

-A triangle having two sides of equal length is called Isosceles triangle.
+Isosceles Triangle: A triangle having two sides of equal length is called the Isosceles triangle.
 In an isosceles triangle, the angles opposite to the equal sides are equal.
-In the triangle given below, two sides are of 5inches and one side is of 3 inches.
+In the triangle given below, two sides are of 5inches and one side is 3 inches.
 Thus, it is an Isosceles Triangle.

 Two sides are congruent to each other.

-The unequal side of an isosceles triangle is called base.
+The unequal side of an isosceles triangle is called a base.

-Apex angle is the angle which is not congruent to the two base angles which are congruent.
+Apex angle is the angle that is not congruent to the two congruent base angles.

 The height drawn from the apex of an isosceles triangle divides the base into two equal parts and also divides the apex angle into two equal angles.